Tristan & Aubyn Banwell

 We put the dream out into the world, telling our friends, customers and the clients of our small contracting business that we were looking to move back to BC to farm.
 Serendipitously, a client connected us to their former colleague who was looking to purchase a small ranch in BC.
 We met, hit it off and it developed into the relationship we have now — our partners, who live in Seattle, purchased the land and we have shared ownership of the business.
 We moved to Spray Creek Ranch in early 2014 and got right to work.

 Our farming philosophy is rooted in several schools of thought within regenerative agriculture.
 We use tools from management intensive grazing, holistic management, permaculture, agroecology and more.
-We have been influenced by the work & writings of Darren Doherty & Lisa Heenan, Allan Savory, Jim Gerrish, Greg Judy, Kathy Voth, Allan Nation, Joel Salatin, Bill Mollison and Masanobu Fukuoka among many others.
+We have been influenced by the work & writings of Darren Doherty & Lisa Heenan, Allan Savory, Jim Gerrish, Greg Judy, Kathy Voth, Allan Nation, Bill Mollison and Masanobu Fukuoka among many others.

 We believe in the power of regenerative agriculture to change the world, the power of food to connect people, and the power of consumers to change how farms are managed.

 “The ultimate goal of farming is not the growing of crops, but the cultivation and perfection of human beings.” -Masanobu Fukuoka